 So purely based on that, there is no comparing the two.
 Temujin is a LOT stronger, but we ofcourse have to keep in mind that it's widely considering an overpowered card.
 But comparing Red Team to other econ isn't too favorable either.
 A +1 gain is equal to Easy Mark and worse than Sure Gamble.
 And that is ignoring the fact that Easy Mark doesn't care about iced servers.

 Ofcourse, Red Team isn't a pure econ engine.
 After the corp has iced centrals, this resource is a nice way to reimburse you after accesses.
 And there we find its 1 advantage over Temujin.
 Its effect isn't limited to one chosen central.
-If you want to have a peak at both HQ and R&D on a turn, Red Team will give you 6 credits for your trouble.
+If you want to have a peek at both HQ and R&D on a turn, Red Team will give you 6 credits for your trouble.
 Because you spend the clicks on a run you were gonna do anyway, you are effectively increasing your profits!
 If you also check archives (and then play Apocalypse maybe?) the math gets even better.

 None of that takes away from the high upfront cost and slow payout.
 This is mostly because you can't run the same central more than once per turn.
 Most corps will ice up HQ turn 1 vs criminal and archives will be a waste of a click in the early game, so that leaves R&D. Unless they ice that too.
 Also, since you need to use the click ability on Red Team itself, this doesn't combo with run events like Dirty Laundry, Legwork, Bravado or The Maker's Eye.
 Bummer.